AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 **Hypri’s unique ecosystem supports a range of native flying fauna:**
 - Small flying mammals that nest among the roots, vines, and cracks of Vespir, gliding between alcoves and feeding on windborne seeds and insects.
 - Burrowing or clinging creatures that make their homes in the inner walls and crevices of the stone, adapted to the shifting gravity and pressure.
 - A unique species of gravitational raptor-like bird, known for using Hypri’s altered gravity fields to glide in tight, swift spirals around the spire.
-These birds are culturally significant to Dwellers, symbolizing elegance and mastery, and are often depicted in Hypri art and heraldry.
+These birds are culturally significant to High Dwellers, symbolizing elegance and mastery, and are often depicted in Hypri art and heraldry.

 Winding around the spire are ethereal tendrils of mist and magical energy, curling like serpents and weaving pathways and highways that pulse and shimmer in the sunlight, alive with motion and magic.
 The wind tunnel system—naturally occurring and magically enhanced—serves as the city’s arteries.
 These tunnels are used by airships, trade vessels, and couriers, and also connect interior residential and industrial zones, acting as pneumatic boulevards and climate regulators.
 Wind tunnels are essential for both transportation and energy distribution, making them vital to Hypri’s infrastructure and daily life.